moulli/multiSensorint/README.md

 ### Defining a ZBG object
 A ZBG object has three intrinsic values:

-* a *method* [character|string], defining name of object,
+* a *method* [character|string]: defining name of object,

-* a *size* [array of integers, length 1 or 3], which is a vector of the number of voxels in the grid along all 3 dimensions.
+* a *size* [array of integers, length 1 or 3]: vector of the number of voxels in the grid, along all 3 dimensions.
 If one wants to define grid based on voxel size, one can use grid dimensions to compute final grid size.
 Grid dimensions are ([0, 0.496], [0, 1.122], [0, 0.276]), reference brain from the [Z Brain Atlas](https://engertlab.fas.harvard.edu/Z-Brain/home/),

-* an *orientation* [character], indicating where axes (x, y, z) point to.
+* an *orientation* [character]: indicating where axes (x, y, z) point to.
 Orientation should be a character (e.g. 'RAS' or 'LPI'), with R:right, L:left, A:anterior, P:posterior, S:superior, I:inferior.

 ### Adding a dataset to a ZBG object
 The function addDataset allows to add a dataset to an already existing object.
 It takes two mandatory arguments and one optional argument.
 First argument is the ZBG object, second argument is the dataset structure (explained below), and third argument is to disable information printing while new data set is added (just type 'information_off' in this case).

 Dataset structure is a structure containing mandatory information on new dataset to add.
 As grid size is set when ZBG object is created, new data will already adjust this size.
-Following are the fields required:
+The fields required are:

 * *name* [character|string]: defining name of new dataset,